 Marvelous Spatuletail, here we come!

-On March 13 we flew MSP to MIA and then MIA to LIM.
+On March 13 we flew Minneapolis to Miami, and then Miami to Lima.
 The US airports were half empty… eerie!
-The first sign that we were going to have real trouble occurred when we landed…it took over thirty minutes to get off the plane, as everyone was slowly funneled past medical personel taking temperatures on the jetway.
+But the first sign of real trouble occurred when we landed…it took over thirty minutes to get off the plane, as everyone was slowly funneled past medical personel taking temperatures on the jetway.
 Then we spent about three and a half hours in the immigration queue.
 Why so long?
-Because the officers had to type in all the info about your planned itinerary that you had just scribbled on a new COVID-19 form with an impossibly small-font.
-Not well thought out.
-All for nought because in a few days they would forbid all travel inside the country anyway.
-Itinerary, schmitinerary.
+Because the officers had to type in all the info about your planned itinerary, which you had just scribbled onto a new COVID-19 form with an impossibly small font.
+And all for nought, because in a few days they would forbid all travel inside the country anyway.

-The driver from the hotel was not there when we finally got out of the Lima airport… he waited for us for two hours then gave up.
-All in all we got an hour of sleep before heading back to the airport early, to fly to Iquitos.
+The driver from the hotel was not there when we finally got out of the Lima airport… he waited for us for two hours and then gave up.
+All in all we got an hour of sleep before heading back to the airport, to fly to Iquitos.

-Iquitos: a novel place; the world’s largest city that cannot be reached by road.
-You fly in or you come up the Amazon by boat.
+Iquitos is a novel place: the world’s largest city that cannot be reached by road.
+You fly in or you come via the Amazon.
 This novelty may yet prove to be very unfortunate for us and all the other foreigners here, as you shall read.

-The Lima to Iquitos leg had no issues.
+The Lima to Iquitos flight had no issues.
 This was on March 14.
 But then a fun discovery was made at the hotel: Claire had left her Vortex binoculars at home.
-We would have to share mine.
-We walked down to the Malecon, which is the southernmost road in town, and which fronts a distant lagoon and is basically the only place to go birding in town.
+We would have to share my bins.
+We walked down to the Malecon, which is the southernmost road in town, and which fronts a distant lagoon and is basically the only place to go birding.
 We got our first target there, an Orange-headed Tanager, but sharing bins is just not efficient, so we decided to see if we could find some to buy locally… after walking to multiple stores, we found there was only one place in town with anything optical.
 They had two poor choices of Tasco binoculars (Tasco!
-That still exists… I think they were once a Kmart brand). $40 for what is basically a child’s toy… That is what we took…. we could not, would not, spend $100 on the “better” pair.
-I thought… “no problem, when we go to Lima in a week I will go to the Nikon store and get her a decent budget pair.”
+That still exists!… I think they were once a Kmart brand). $40 for what was basically a child’s toy… That is what we took…. we could not, would not, spend $100 on the “better” pair.
+I thought… “no problem, when we get to Lima in a week, I will go to the Nikon store and get her a decent budget pair.”
 LOL, no, that isn’t going to happen.

-After a strangely poor outing at the very quiet Allpahuayo-Mishana reserve, and another few strolls along the Malecon, the fun got even funner: on the morning of the 16th, the hotel informed us that all flights were cancelled for (at least) the next 15 days… within the country, into the country, and out of the country.
+After a strangely poor outing at the very quiet Allpahuayo-Mishana reserve, and another few strolls along the Malecon, everything changed fast: on the morning of the 16th, the hotel informed us that all flights were cancelled for (at least) the next 15 days… within the country, into the country, and out of the country.
 (Why out?
-You would think it would help Peru if we were all out.)
-What’s more, they decreed that all movement was to cease.
+You would think it would help Peru if we visitors got out…) What’s more, they decreed that all movement was to cease.
 No one would be permitted outside except to go to the grocery store, the pharmacy, or the bank.
-No road trips to birding sites, no matter how remote, no matter that it would induce no contact with anyone.
+No road trips to birding sites, no matter how remote, no matter that it would involve no contact with anyone.
 Nothing.

 The army personnel starting showing up everywhere that morning and the stores were all shut quickly.
 By the afternoon the riot gear was out.

-So while various articles from the birding-world back home were correctly pointing out the silver lining and inherent social distancing that birding can bring, we were presented this Horror Scenario: At no insignificant cost, you find yourself in a super-birdy locale, where tons of lifers lurk within an easy day’s radius, and you
+So while various articles from the birding-world back home were correctly pointing out the silver lining and inherent social distancing that birding can bring, we were presented with this Horror Scenario: At no insignificant cost,we found ourselves in a super-birdy locale, where tons of lifers lurk within an easy day’s radius, and we

-use the self-isolation time to go search for them must sit in your city hotel room for weeks and count the Rock Pigeons from the window.
-Then, at some unknown future date, you go home with nothing to show for it.
+use the self-isolation time to go search for them must sit in our city hotel room for weeks and count the Rock Pigeons from the window.
+Then, at some unknown future date, we go home with nothing to show for it.